 - Construction Best Management Practice (BMP) Handbook/Portal – Reflects the current state of construction stormwater quality management practices and requires a subscription.
 The handbook/portal reflects current practices, standards, and knowledge gained about the effectiveness of Best Management Practices (BMPs).
 It is continually updated.

-- Construction Stormwater Best Management Practices – Section from a November 12, 2015 Workshop.
+- Construction Stormwater Best Management Practices – PowerPoint presentation from the November 12, 2015 MCSTOPPP E.10 Workshop.

 Sediment and Erosion Control

 The following documents contain sediment and erosion control best management practices.

 - Guide to Installing Straw Wattles – Installed Correctly this practice is effective in sediment control.

 - Repairing Creekbank Erosion – Provides information on who to call for permits, how to outline the project before you begin, the steps to take, and how to follow up on your repair.

 - Groundwork: A Handbook for Small-Scale Erosion Control in Coastal California – A comprehensive guide including brush layering, brush mattresses, erosion control blankets, and other techniques.

 - Pollution Prevention – It’s Part of the Plan – Includes best practices for contaminated soils, paving, dewatering, sawcutting, material storage, waste disposal, hazardous materials management, painting, landscaping, vehicle and equipment maintenance.